olublessed/app-example/README.md

 This demo covered most of the workflow steps to produce templates and an example application which consumes them.
 Ensure you've terminated any running stacks to release resources at the completion of this demo.
-You'll need to manually delete the S3 bucket as buckets with content cannot be deleted automatically by CloudForamtion.
+You'll need to manually delete the S3 bucket as buckets with content cannot be deleted automatically by CloudFormation.